rootulp/cosmos-sdk/README.md

 Larger modifications include:

 1. Early adoption of `PrepareProposal` and `ProcessProposal`.
 This was added to the fork because at the time of development, a Cosmos SDK release was not available with these ABCI methods.
+Ref: https://github.com/celestiaorg/cosmos-sdk/commit/233a229cabf0599aed91b6b6697c268753731b2c
-1. The addition of `chainID` to baseapp.
+1. The addition of `chainID` to baseapp so that a branch of state can be used in PrepareProposal and ProcessProposal.
+Ref: https://github.com/celestiaorg/cosmos-sdk/pull/326
-1. Overriding the consensus params version to the app version.
+1. The consensus params version is overriden to the `AppVersion` to enable EndBlocker to update the `AppVersion`.
+Ref: https://github.com/celestiaorg/cosmos-sdk/pull/321

 Smaller modifications include: